COVID-19 & Nevada’s Tourism Industry

 Our industry continues to work closely with the Governor and state and local public health agencies on their directives and guidance to continue to ensure strong public health measures are in place to respond to COVID-19 in the community.

 While our members’ operations may be closed, they remain hard at work.
 Since the closure announcement, Nevada’s resort companies have been donating perishable food by the truckloads to Las Vegas’ Three Square Food Bank and other food pantries and social services providers across the state.
 Our members are also donating much needed supplies and resources to various nonprofits and local agencies to help meet the challenge we all face together.
+Click here to see the many ways Nevada's resort industry is helping the community.

 In addition to health and safety implications COVID-19 presents, the Nevada Resort Association has also been closely monitoring the economic consequences the virus poses to Nevada’s economy.
 No other state in America depends on travel and tourism at the magnitude Nevada does.